redwoodjs/redwood/docs/docs/background-jobs.md

 - Starting more than one worker
 - Having some workers focus on only certain queues
 - Configuring individual workers to use different adapters
-- Manually workers without the job runner monitoring them
+- Manually start workers without the job runner monitoring them
 - And more!

 ## Configuration